Android is now over six years old and despite the green

 In some cases, such as with some of Sony’s and Samsung's older Android phones, you'll need to install the dedicated software supplied online by the manufacturer first.

-Unlike Apple's iOS, where all users get the update at the same time, regardless of device.
-Android updates are more fragmented, dependent on manufacturer and carrier - it can make for a frustrating experience when some phones of the same model have the update and others haven't.
+Unlike Apple's iOS, where the majority of users get the latest update simultaniously, regardless of device (this usually means the last three to four generations of hardware).
+Android updates are more fragmented, dependent on manufacturers and in some cases carriers as well - this can make for a frustrating experience when some phones of the same model have the update and others haven't.